microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ### Update data folder with data files

 Add your data into data folder under use case folder.
-It supports jsonl files and the examples already contains data files for both running and evaluating Prompt Flows.
+It supports jsonl files and the examples already contains data files for both running and evaluating Prompt flows.

 ### Update Standard and evaluation flows